CLASSIFICATION NO. 927

-Thorough knowledge of: Principles and practices of public administration related to intergovernmental relations, risk management and emergency preparedness; strategic planning and project management.
+Thorough knowledge of: Principles and practices of public administration related to intergovernmental relations, risk management and disaster preparedness; strategic planning and project management.

 Working knowledge of: Federal, state and local laws and regulations related to disaster response; Incident Command System (ICS) structure; Crisis Management software and Emergency Operations Center (EOC) automated systems; basic principles and practices of grant preparation and administration, budgeting, purchasing and contract administration; microcomputer applications including work processing, spreadsheets and data bases; English grammar and composition; principles and techniques of public speaking.

-Must be available for 24 hour on-call response to perform incident management functions and related duties during an emergency.
+Must be available for 24-hour on-call response to perform incident management functions and related duties during a disaster.

 Must be able to travel to meetings and attend trainings that may require overnight stays.

 Must successfully pass an extensive background investigation including national fingerprint records check.